darkroomengineering/lenis/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Try to reproduce your issue by forking this [codepen](https://codepen.io/ClementRoche/pen/VwxgZEP).
-If you can't reproduce it, it means your doing something wrong on your initial environnement.
+If you can't reproduce it, it means there is something wrong on your initial environment.